February 1, 2012

-TabbedOut, a free mobile payment app we’ve covered in the past, has a new CEO with big plans for the company.
+TabbedOut, the free mobile payment app, has a new CEO with big plans for the company.
 Paul Fiore is replacing co-founder Rick Orr, who will stay on as Executive Vice-President.
 If you haven’t heard or used TabbedOut, it lets you pay a bar or restaurant tab in real time from your iPhone or Android.

 Fiore is a bit of a startup veteran, having successfully co-founded and then sold a company for a nice, healthy, makes-one-jealous 10 figures to Intuit.

 I had a really fun conversation with Paul about startups, Hollywood, and what’s in store for TabbedOut.
 Here are excerpts from our conversation: